 What is the difference between partir, laisser and quitter?

 When you intend to leave a place, tell someone that you must go, or end a relationship, choosing the right verb is important.
 In this article, we will look at three useful French verbs: partir, laisser, and quitter.
 Depending on the context, these verbs carry other meanings in addition to “leaving.“ In fact, they can change in a very different way!
 What they have in common is that they are frequently used by the French.
 Therefore, we encourage you to learn and understand their varied meanings.
-And don’t forget the exercise at the end of the article!
+And don’t forget to do the exercise at the end of the article!

 Partir